YoungBoy Never Broke Again: 2022: Colors, The Last Slimeto, and numerous other projects

-2023–present: I Rest My Case, Don't Try This at Home, and MASA
+2023–2025: I Rest My Case, Don't Try This at Home, and MASA

 On January 3, 2023, Gaulden's label released the official artwork for his fifth studio album I Rest My Case on their Instagram.
 On January 4, 2023, Gaulden released a series of promotional singles, most notably "Black" which peaked at number 93 respectively on the Billboard Hot 100.
 The album was released on January 6, 2023, and is his first project under a new artist deal with Motown Records.
 The album peaked at number nine on the Billboard 200, marking Gaulden's lowest charting studio album.
 Through Billboard, on February 1, 2023, Gaulden was announced to appear on the magazine's cover which was released alongside an interview.
 Appearing on the cover marked his first in five years since his October 2017 appearance on The Fader.
 Through the interview, it was noted that Gaulden's sixth full-length studio album titled Don't Try This at Home was in the works.

 On February 24, 2023, Gaulden appeared as a feature on Yeat's third studio album Afterlyfe on the second track, "Shmunk".
 Weeks later, on March 17, 2023, he would appear as a feature on "I Don't Mind", the fifth track on Lil Pump's third long-awaited studio album, Lil Pump 2.

 On February 27, 2023, Gaulden released "Next", a promotional single leading up to his sixth studio album, Don't Try This at Home.
 Just days later on March 2, 2023, he issued another single, "Demon Party".
 Weeks later, through Motown Record's official Instagram, it was announced that the album would drop on April 21, 2023, and it would consist of thirty-three songs.
 Following the album's announcement, the album's lead single, "WTF" with the Trinidadian rapper Nicki Minaj was announced.
 The track was released on April 7, 2023, just two weeks before the release of the project.
 The album's second and final single, "Rear View" with the Atlanta singer Mariah the Scientist was released on April 14, 2023.
 The album was released according to plan on April 21, 2023, featuring guest appearances from Mariah the Scientist, Nicki Minaj, Post Malone, and the Kid Laroi.
 The album debuted at number 5 on the Billboard 200 after selling 60,000 album-equivalent units in its first week.
 Furthermore, Gaulden became the youngest artist in Billboard history to chart 100 songs on the Hot 100 after "Big Truck" debuted at No. 100 on the chart.